pneto97/simple-jvm/README.md

 # simple-jvm

-A simpe jvm for java 8 including a .class file displayer.
+A simple jvm for java 8 including a .class file displayer.
 Made in C99

 ## useful links: